IndivisibleTemplate/BasicTemplate/README.md

 [Siteleaf](https://www.siteleaf.com/) is a CMS that interacts with GitHub out of the box.

+Code contributions and pull requests are welcome!

 **What Indivisible chapters use it?**

+1. IndivisibleSF

 # How to I set up my site?